BridgesLab/CushingAcromegalyStudy/scripts/igf_analysis.md

 Analysis of IGF Data for Acromegaly Patients
 =============================================================

 These data compare the IGF levels with transcriptional changes.
-This file was last compiled on ``Sun May 11 11:15:53 2014``.
+This file was last compiled on ``Mon Oct 13 08:57:47 2014``.

 ```
 ## Warning: column name 'X' is duplicated in the result
 ```

 We normalized the expression data, and calculated the correlation between IGF levels and transcript levels for the IGF patients only.